 Dave Hayman – Chair

 Dave is a Parks Ecologist for the City of Calgary working in the areas of Environmental Planning and Conservation Policy.
 Originally from Nova Scotia, Dave obtained his B.Sc. in Biology from Saint Mary’s University and a Master of Science in Ecology from Acadia University.
 Prior to working with the City as an Integrated Pest Management technician where he developed various invasive species programs, Dave held positions at other levels of government (including CIDA, Agriculture and AgriFood Canada, BC Ministry of Forests and Alberta Education).

 Oscar Anderson – Director/Past Chair

 Oscar Anderson grew up in Claresholm, Alberta and has a bachelor of science in biology from the University of Lethbridge.
 He worked with the Municipal District of Willow Creek starting in 1996 doing weed control.
-He has a passion for weed control, nearly surpassing his passion for fly fishing, rugby and hunting.
-He sits on the Alberta Weed Regulatory Advisory Commitee (AWRAC) and participates in many community weed pulls.
-He has a 7 year old son that also fly fishes and pulls weeds with him.
+He has a passion for weed control, nearly surpassing his passion for fly fishing, rugby, and hunting.
+He sits on the Alberta Weed Regulatory Advisory Committee (AWRAC) and participates in many community weed pulls.
+He has a 7-year-old son that also fly fishes and pulls weeds with him.